 Heathrow Airport is located about 20 miles west of the centre of London.
 We have put together all the information you could need for travelling here from Heathrow Airport.

 National Express operate services from London Heathrow Airport to London Victoria and many destinations around the UK.
-The buses run from Heathrow Airport Central Bus Station.
-The bus station is located between Terminals 1,2 and 3 and is well signposted within the Terminals.
-From Terminals 4 and 5 catch Heathrow Connect to the Central Bus Station.
+The central bus station is located between Terminals 2 and 3, is open 24 hours and is well sign-posted.
+For terminal 4 & 5, coaches arrive and depart outside of the Terminals.

 It is worth booking in advance and purchasing your tickets online, to take advantage of the discounts they offer.